mt-mods/technic/manual.md

 that it digs up.

 Given sufficient power, the quarry digs at a rate of one block per second.
 This is rather tedious to wait for.

-Unfortunately, leaving the quarry unattended normally means that the Minetest server won't keep the machine
-running: it needs a player nearby.
-This can be resolved by using a world anchor.
-The digging is still quite slow, and independently of whether a world anchor is used the digging can be speeded up by placing multiple quarry machines with overlapping digging areas.
-Four can be placed to dig identical areas, one on each side of the square cross section.
+The quarry can be toggled on and off with a mesecons signal.

 ### forcefield emitter ###